These are the people who keep the Goose in flight

-Laurie first heard about the Wild Goose Festival from a blog post by a UMC pastor after the first gathering in Shakori Hills in 2011.
-The following summer the family took a road trip with their teenaged son to visit a few colleges in North Carolina and attended the Goose on the way home to Tennessee.
+Laurie first heard about the Wild Goose Festival from a blog post after the first gathering in Shakori Hills in 2011.
+The following summer the family took a road trip with their son to visit a few colleges in North Carolina and attended the Goose on the way home to Tennessee.
 An unexpected but completely transformational experience, she has been on a Wild Goose chase ever since.
 In 2016 Laurie and her partner Roger felt it was time to give back to the Goose community which had so generously welcomed them by volunteering with the Setup and Teardown teams.
-Watching the venue tents go up, seeing the twinkling lights and the artwork and the magic that happens when the Goose prepares to take flight is exhilarating!
-Each festival brings new lessons and gifts, and she can’t wait to see what the Goose has in store this year!
+Every year she gets excited watching the venue tents go up, seeing the twinkling lights and the artwork and the magic that happens when the Goose prepares to take flight!
+This year she's helping to coordinate volunteers prefestival, so she and Roger can spend the summer traveling around Alaska in the RV with Sadie the dog.

 M. Corey Dandridge he, him

 After lurking in the shadows of the Goose a few years, I was summoned by Jeff Clark to play drums for the house band for the September ‘21 WG.
 However, I rebelled and decided to play with 9 Beats band for that week.
 I was gently scolded for that ‘misstep’, and agreed to join the house band at WG ‘22.
 I fell in love with the people of the Goose, and acquainted myself with the various activities, mainly the musical side.
 Unbeknownst to me, the love was returned to me.
 I was invited to join the Board of Directors in November ‘22.
 I look forward to lending my skills and abilities wherever needed.
-I also hold a position on staff at my church, GracePointe Church TN as their Online Gathering Host.
 The eldest son of a pastor, I’ve served in various church leadership capacities as an Associate Pastor, Worship Pastor and Music Director.
 I currently live in the greater Philadelphia area with my amazing wife, Sarah, and our blended family of 4 children (Tyler, Easton, Emmaus, and Isabella).

 Matt Price He/Him/His